 Even though we may casually use the word “depression” to describe sadness, Major Depressive Disorder is a serious mental health condition that requires treatment.
 If you have signs and symptoms of depression lasting every day for more than 2 weeks’, you may need an evaluation for depression.
-To learn more about depression and college students, visit https://www.nimh.nih.gov/health/publications/depression-and-college-students.
+To learn more about depression, visit https://www.nimh.nih.gov/health/publications/depression.

 Stress is inevitable, and sometimes anxiety is useful.
 But when anxiety is excessive, keeps occurring even despite your rational mind knowing better, or interferes with daily life, it may be an anxiety disorder.
 Anxiety disorders occur in 1 out of 3 people.
 Different anxiety disorders are described here: https://www.psychiatry.org/patients-families/anxiety-disorders/what-are-anxiety-disorders.

 Eating disorders are complex medical and psychiatric conditions where the balance of eating behaviors, emotions and feelings are intertwined.
 A treatment team approach, with a primary care doctor, registered dietician, therapist, and psychiatrist is often required.
 For those underweight, weight restoration is a necessary part of getting well.
 For more information, see What Are Eating Disorders?.
 Although there are only a few psychiatric medications with evidence to help eating disorders, often medications may be needed to treat co-occurring conditions, such as depression and anxiety.